 The city wanted to create a design guideline document that will outline and standardize small cell wireless applications within the City of Aspen both on private property and within the public right-of-way.
-The City identified current small cell, 5G locations, including fiber optics; traffic signal and street light placement; intelligent infrastructure, and related municipal assets in geospatial layers to more effectively manage public rights-of-way.
+The City identified the current small cell infrastructure, 5G locations, including fiber optics; traffic signal and street light placement; intelligent infrastructure, and related municipal assets in geospatial layers to more effectively manage public rights-of-way.

 To develop a strategic view of the City’s telecommunications and small cell policies and placement meetings were held with telecommunication providers and regional stakeholders, including the local power company, as well as Verizon, AT&T, Sprint, T-Mobile, incumbent broadband providers, neighboring communities, key internal City staff, and regional emergency agencies.